Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Eaton has 54 active public transport stops, all of which are bus stops.
-These stops are served by three different routes that together facilitate 269 weekly passenger trips.
-The accessibility of these services is rated as good, with residents typically residing just 201 meters from the nearest stop.
+Eaton has 54 operational public transport stops, all of which are bus stops.
+These stops are served by three distinct routes that together facilitate 269 weekly passenger trips.
+The accessibility of these transport services is deemed good, with residents on average located 201 meters from the nearest stop.
+Eaton is predominantly residential, and most commuters travel outward, primarily by car (92%).
+On average, there are 1.5 vehicles per dwelling.
+According to the 2021 Census, only 3.6% of residents work from home, which may be influenced by COVID-19 conditions.

 Frequently Asked Questions - Transport